TEV protease

 TEV protease (EC 3.4.22.44, Tobacco Etch Virus nuclear-inclusion-a endopeptidase) is a highly sequence-specific cysteine protease from Tobacco Etch Virus (TEV).
 It is a member of the PA clan of chymotrypsin-like proteases.
-Due to its high sequence specificity it is frequently used for the controlled cleavage of fusion proteins in vitro and in vivo.
+Due to its high sequence specificity, TEV protease is frequently used for the controlled cleavage of fusion proteins in vitro and in vivo.
+The consensus sequence recognized by TEV protease is Glu-Asn-Leu-Tyr-Phe-Gln-|-Ser, where "|" denotes cleaved peptide bond.

 Origin

 The tobacco etch virus encodes its entire genome as a single massive polyprotein (350 kDa).
 This is cleaved into functional units by the three proteases: P1 protease (1 cleavage site), helper-component protease (1 cleavage site) and TEV protease (7 cleavage sites).
 The native TEV protease also contains an internal self-cleavage site.
 This site is slowly cleaved to inactivate the enzyme (the physiological reason for this is unknown).

 Structure and function

 The structure of TEV protease has been solved by X-ray crystallography.
 It is composed of two β-barrels and a flexible C-terminal tail and displays structural homology to the chymotrypsin superfamily of proteases (PA clan, C4 family by MEROPS classification).
 Although homologous to cellular serine proteases (such as trypsin, elastase, thrombin etc.), TEV protease uses a cysteine as its catalytic nucleophile (as do many other viral proteases).

 Covalent catalysis is performed with an Asp-His-Cys triad, split between the two barrels (Asp on β1 and His and Cys on β2).
 The substrate is held as a β-sheet, forming an antiparallel interaction with the cleft between the barrels and a parallel interaction with the C-terminal tail.
 The enzyme therefore forms a binding tunnel around the substrate and side chain interactions control specificity.